Met Gala returns: A guide to fashion’s big night | Times Leader

 NEW YORK (AP) — It started in 1948 as a society midnight supper, and it wasn’t even at the Met.

-Fast forward 70-plus years, and the is something totally different, one of the most photographed events in the world for its head-spinning red carpet — though the famous carpeted steps of the Metropolitan Museum of Art aren’t always red.
+, and the is something totally different, — though the famous carpeted steps of the Metropolitan Museum of Art aren’t always red.
 We’re talking Rihanna as a bejeweled pope.
 Zendaya as Cinderella with a light-up gown.
 Katy Perry as a chandelier morphing into a hamburger.
 Also: Beyoncé in her “naked dress.”
 Kim Kardashian in a face-covering bodysuit. , carried on a litter by six shirtless men.
 And

 Not to forget, the Met Gala is still a fundraiser — last year the evening earned more than a whopping $16.4 million for the .
-Let’s also not forget that it launches the that brings hundreds of thousands of visitors to the museum.
+Let’s also not forget that it that brings hundreds of thousands of .

 Herewith, a primer for the 2022 Met gala, which is on May 2: